Star Wars: Episode VII – The Force Awakens

 Ryan’s Daughter (1970)

 Hollywood descended on Dingle in 1970, and the sleepy fishing village was never the same.
 David Lean’s sage won two Oscars – one for cinematographer Freddie Young and another for supporting actor John Mills.
 The cinematography is particularly lush, with panoramic scenes of the beach at Inch and the bluebells in Killarney.
 The film tells the story of a headmaster’s wife who has an affair with a British Officer during World War 1, and it still brings film fans to the area each year.
 The remains of the schoolhouse built for the film still stand overlooking the Blasket Islands.
-See these locations on our Dingle Peninsula Guided Tour.
+See these locations on our Dingle Way Self Guided Tour.

 Excalibur ( 1981)